 Consult Manufacturer Manuals

-For details specific to cleaning your oven, you'll need to consult the manual provided by the manufacturer.
+For details specific to cleaning your oven, you'll need to consult the manual provided by the manufacturer, such as one for a Kenmore self-cleaning oven.
 Please note that instructions may vary from one model to another as well as by company.
 Contact the manufacturer of your particular oven directly to obtain instructions for your appliance.
 Alternately, Kitchen Manuals Online is a resource for finding and sharing hard-to-find appliance manuals.
+FYI, since your oven will be cleaning automatically, it's a great time to double task and clean your toaster and other kitchen appliances.